ByeByeChen/EAPoseNet/README.md

 ## Abstract

 Accurate and efficient estimation of animal poses is crucial across various fields, such as animal behavior research, pharmaceutical studies, and biomimetic robotics.
 However, pose estimation typically relies on complex models to achieve higher detection precision.
 When computational resources are limited, achieving real-time detection with high parametric calculations becomes challenging.
 Therefore, this paper proposes a lightweight animal pose estimation model (EAPoseNet) to address the need for real-time detection in resource constrained scenarios.

-## Features

-- **Lightweight Model**: Optimized for efficiency and speed without compromising accuracy.
-- **Easy to Use**: Simple training and inference scripts.
-- **Flexible**: Easily adaptable to different animal species.
-- **Based on mmpose**: Leveraging the powerful mmpose framework for model training and evaluation.

 ## Installation